Purdue University: Rankings

-In its 2025 edition, U.S. News & World Report ranked Purdue University the 7th most innovative national university, 8th best engineering school, and 18th best public university in the United States.
+In its 2026 edition, U.S. News & World Report ranked Purdue University the seventh most innovative national university, 8th best engineering school, 6th best school for internships and co-ops, 11th best for innovation, and 19th best public university in the United States.
 For its graduate programs, Purdue is ranked 5th for overall engineering, 1st for biological/agricultural engineering, 5th for aerospace engineering, 9th for computer engineering, 9th for electrical engineering, 7th for mechanical engineering, 1st for analytic chemistry, 19th for computer science, 24th for applied mathematics, and 22nd for statistics.

-In its 2025 edition, the Times Higher Education ranked Purdue University 20th among all global universities for Interdisciplinary Science (12th among universities in the United States).
+In its 2026 edition, the Times Higher Education ranked Purdue University 10th among all global universities for Interdisciplinary Science (7th among universities in the United States).
 It also ranked Purdue 30th among all global universities for engineering (16th among universities in the United States).

 As of April 2025, CSRankings.org ranked Purdue's computer science program 13th overall in the United States.